|Guide||♦||8 Triplogs||Mine 0||1 Topic|

 A more challenging way to the top.

-Climbing the Ledges can be difficult with a heavy pack, but if day hiking it should be fairly easy.
+Climbing the Ledges can be difficult with a heavy pack, but day hiking should be fairly easy.
 If for some reason you have difficulty here, or on the Ledges, turn back.
 You will prefer the main trail.
 The ledges and the class 3 climb that takes you to them can serve as a test to determine if you can handle the later sections of the MR. If being done in the winter, you won't need to bother with the Ledges.
-Instead you can head directly up the snow covered canyon to Lower Boyscout Lake.
+Instead, you can head directly up the snow-covered canyon to Lower Boyscout Lake.

-From the notch at the top of the main gully you will need to make the ascent up the final 400' to the summit plateau.
-This is regarded at the most difficult part of the climb, but it's really not that hard and should not exceed class 3 if you pay attention.
-The easiest to access and one of the best gullies to the summit is the one which is closest to the notch.
+From the notch at the top of the main gully, you will need to make the ascent up the final 400' to the summit plateau.
+This is regarded as the most difficult part of the climb, but it's not that hard and should not exceed class 3 if you pay attention.
+The easiest to access and one of the best gullies to the summit is the one that is closest to the notch.
 The trail continues west, but it goes to other gullies of equal or greater difficulty.
 This view looks down the first gully toward the level area west of the notch.
-It is taken about half way up the gully.
+It is taken about halfway up the gully.
 If using this first gully, the crux move of the entire climb may be getting into it.
 Once in it, it is a straight forward climb to the summit plateau.
-On top you can head to the eastern edge and look back on the better part of the route you took to get here.
+On top, you can head to the eastern edge and look back on the better part of the route you took to get here.
 Otherwise, look around and enjoy the views from the highest point in the country outside of Alaska.

-Pro: A helmet of some sort is required.
+A helmet of some sort is required.
 You will want something to protect your head from rocks that may be dislodged by fellow climbers.
 The route can be busy, especially when the day climbers arrive.
-Rope, and any other specialized gear is not necessary for Summer.
-In Winter, you will need a full compliment of gear from crampons and ice axes to avalanche beacons and possibly a satellite phone.
-Its typically a 3 day, 2 night climb in winter.
+Rope and any other specialized gear are not necessary for Summer.
+In Winter, you will need a full complement of gear from crampons and ice axes to avalanche beacons and possibly a satellite phone.
+It's typically a 3-day, 2-night climb in winter.